 This article is in collaboration with The American Heart Association, but all opinions are our own.

 There is a silent killer that lurks among even the most proactive women of color that they may not even know exists.
-This particular villain is elusive and does not often shows signs of danger to its victim, but has successfully become the number one killer of Black women in the US.
+This particular villain is elusive and does not often show signs of danger to its victim, but has successfully become the number one killer of Black women in the US.

 Sugar, salt, and stress are some examples of the near-fatal weapons that have been historically held in the arsenal of Black women.
 It may come as a surprise, but such factors have resulted in an alarming percentage of our population being affected by heart disease.
 According to the American Heart Association, 49% of Black women in our country over the age of 20 have some form of heart disease, which can ultimately lead to a stroke or heart attack.

-High blood pressure, diabetes, smoking, high blood cholesterol, lack of physical activity, a family history of heart disease, and obesity are some of the major risk factors that lead up to heart disease, which kills nearly 50,000 Black women in the US every year.
+High blood pressure, diabetes, smoking, high blood cholesterol, lack of physical activity, a family history of heart disease, and obesity are some of the major risk factors that lead to heart disease, which kills nearly 50,000 Black women in the US every year.
 The American Heart Association also revealed that only 36% of Black women know that heart disease is the #1 risk of death for our demographic, and only 1 in 5 Black women feel personally at risk.

 Traditionally, Black families have existed under a matriarchy for the most part, leaving Black women to develop a superwoman complex.
 We must be sisters, mothers, daughters, lovers, and friends, and sometimes we forget to take care of the person who takes care of everyone else.
 This blatant neglect of self-care can contribute to poor diet and high stress.